Jason-Fung/BMEG591/Final Project/analysis.md

 data and a significant amount of RAM and disk storage based on the size of the genome analyzed and the number of input data files being processed.

-# Contributions

-Ariel Huynh wrote the introduction and part of the discussion; Jason Fung wrote part of the methods and part of the discussion.
-Computational work was split 50/50, where Ariel performed the alignment and filtering sam -\> bam files and Jason did the ChIP peak distribution and IGV visualizations.

-# Acknoledgements

-We would like to thank Drs.
-Peter Jan Vonk & Robin A. Ohm for their help with providing us the reference genome files and gene annotation file.

 # References